How To Automate API using Playwright

 Page - is a fixture for UI Automation.
 This fixture creates a new instance of the web browser where the test is executed

 Request - is a fixture for API automation.
-This fixture has methods to interact with APIs.
+This fixture provides methods for interacting with APIs.

 Yes, that simple :)